coherent-research/dcs-documentation/DcsPublicApiDescription.md

 server in all subsequent HTTP messages.
 The information returned in the response body is for information only.

-> The authentication cookie will have an expiration time after which
+> The authentication cookie will have a configurable expiration time after which
 > it will no longer be accepted by the server and the server will respond
 > to all requests with response code 401.
 In this case the login
 > message must be repeated to obtain a new authentication token.